Tickets are no longer available for this event because the event has passed.

 But don’t make the mistake of thinking this power is reserved for rich corporations!
 The firewall built into the Linux kernel (called Netfilter and controlled with the

-nftcommands) is the backbone of almost all commercial enterprise firewall distributions, and it’s available free of charge.
+nftcommands) is the backbone of many commercial enterprise firewall distributions, and it’s available free of charge.
 Plus, its ability to intercept and modify traffic in-flight is the basis of many proxy technologies such as Docker’s networking and Kubernetes’s kube-proxy, among others.

 So, are your network shields up?
 Find out at this workshop where we’ll show you how to use the firewall built-in to your Windows, macOS, or GNU/Linux laptop.
 We’ll also show you how to set up firewalled subnets using NAT routers, a bulletproof way to keep unsecured Internet of Things (IoT) or smart-home devices from infecting your more critical personal devices, or to make a super-secure guest Wi-Fi network available for visitors.
 You’ll leave understanding the utility of so-called Layer 7 firewalls such as Web Application Firewalls (WAFs), and knowing how to test the security of your own firewall configurations.